1npo/nwsc/README.md

 **National Weather Service Client**

-A full-coverage National Weather Service API client for the terminal.
-Made for weather nerds.
+A full-coverage National Weather Service API client for the terminal

 ---